ENHANCING ENGAGEMENT WITH GAMEFUL DESIGN - 2026/7

 Assessment Strategy

-The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge of key concepts in the field, critically assess the design of engagement enhancement solutions, study user needs, integrate game elements, present ideas, and obtain feedback with respect to their solution.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge of key concepts in the field, critically assess the design of engagement enhancement solutions, study user needs, integrate game elements, present ideas, and modify their ideas based on feedback.

 Thus, the summative assessment for this module consists of:

-¿ Coursework (gameful engagement presentation; addresses learning outcomes 1-5) An extended project to applying game elements to improve engagement using game elements in a non-game context.
+• Coursework (gameful engagement presentation; addresses learning outcomes 1-6) An extended project to improve engagement using game elements in a non-game context.
 Students will work in groups for this project to encourage the learning of collaborative work dynamics.

-¿ Students present their ideas for peer review and feedback prior to report completion.
+• Students formally present their ideas in groups for peer review and feedback prior to individual report completion.

 Module aims